 There is no rehearsal, but we do ask graduates to check in at 2:00pm to get their name card and hear the instructions for lining up.

 There is no limit on guests and tickets are not required, so invite everyone!
-There will be the opportunity to mingle with faculty and advisors after the ceremony on the Gregory plaza if you or your family wish to greet them.
+There will be an opportunity to mingle with faculty and advisors after the ceremony on Gregory Plaza if you or your family wish to greet them.

 WHAT TO WEAR

-Robes must be worn to the ceremony, with a mortarboard, white tassel and stole (the Liberal Arts color).
+Robes must be worn to the ceremony, with a mortarboard, white tassel and stole (the College of Liberal Arts color).

-These can be bought at the University Coop graduation center at 2304 Guadalupe St. Orders must be received before May 13th.
-More information is available on their website (use the sidebar for Graduation) at: www.universitycoop.com/info/grad-info
+These can be bought at the University Co-Op graduation center at 2304 Guadalupe St. Orders must be received before May 13th.
+More information is available on their website.

 WHAT TO BRING—OR NOT